zacharyy/GraphicsGroupProjects/PA6/README.md

 ```

 ## Building and Running
-This project was built and run using a makefile in Linux/Ubuntu.
-As of publishing this README, ImageMagick has not been installed on machines in the ECC, and as a result we have not been able to test the project in the ECC.
+This project was built and run using cmake in Linux/Ubuntu.
 To run the application using the buddha file, enter the following in the PA6 directory:

 mkdir build
 cd build